redDwarf03/stardpix/README.md

         ```bash
         export RPC_URL="http://192.168.1.100:5050"
         ```
-    *   If you are only testing on an emulator that can access `localhost` of the host machine (e.g., Android emulator's special `10.0.2.2` address dificuldades by `localhost` from host), or only on the host, you might use `http://localhost:5050`.
+    *   If you are only testing on an emulator that can access `localhost` from host), or only on the host, you might use `http://localhost:5050`.
 However, for consistency and to simplify physical device testing, using your computer's actual local IP is recommended.

 4.  **Run the Deployment Script:**
     After configuring the `RPC_URL` in `deploy_sc.sh` and ensuring your devnet is running and accessible, execute the script from the project root: